Chart Color Schemes

 Leichhardt lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population for the Leichhardt (Qld) statistical area (Lv2) is around 4,774 people.
-This reflects an increase of 303 individuals since the 2021 Census, which reported a population of 4,471.
-The current estimate is based on AreaSearch's validation of new addresses following examination of the latest ERP data release by the ABS (June 2024).
-The population density ratio is 1,705 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Leichhardt has shown resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the national average.
-Natural growth contributed approximately 63.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Leichhardt's population is estimated at around 4788 as of Feb 2026.
+This reflects an increase of 317 people (7.1%) since the 2021 Census, which reported a population of 4471 people.
+The change is inferred from the resident population of 4774, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 9 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1710 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, Leichhardt has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the national average.
+Population growth for the suburb was primarily driven by natural growth that contributed approximately 63.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data.
-Looking ahead, an above median population growth is projected for the area, expected to expand by 892 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 18.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
+However, these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Looking at population projections moving forward, an above median population growth of statistical areas across the nation is projected, with Leichhardt expected to increase by 881 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 17.8% in total over the 17 years.

 Frequently Asked Questions - Population